 - The purchase of equipment for planting and ongoing long-term maintenance

-Works must improve the appearance environment and perception and habitat of an area
+Works must improve the appearance of the environment and perception and habitat of an area and:

 - Proposals should be able to demonstrate community approval/support

 - Any new planting should be of species native to the UK and ideally to Herefordshire

 - Funds will be awarded to constituted groups only

 The grant will not fund projects that are:

 - Outside the Towns Fund boundary

 - Revenue costs, staffing costs or volunteer time